QuentinRa/blog.quentinra.dev/tools/rst/syntax/text.md

 [Go back](..#writing-rst-documents)

-This is an extended version of what you can do in markdown, because you have a new operator "|", along with ".." for a comment.
+This is an extended version of what you can do in Markdown, because you have a new operator "|", along with ".." for a comment.

 ```rest
 .. this is a comment